mbahiense/docker-concepts/orchestration/README.md

-# Ocherstration with Docker Compose and Swarm
+# Orchestration with Docker Compose and Swarm

 ## Docker Compose
  Recommends to manager multiples containers in `single` machine (node)